 The operation lasted for five days, during which we transferred one million barrels of oil without any S&E incidents.
 The achievement, which Repsol Sinopec Brazil secured on 21 December 2016, optimises and gives flexibility to our crude oil trading operations.

-The ship-to-ship transfer process was planned and supervised by Repsol Sinopec Brasil and carried out by Fendercare Marine, a specialized ship-to-ship cargo transfer company with over 20 years experience that performs over 2,800 STS operations every year.
+The operation was planned and supervised by Repsol Sinopec Brasil and carried out by Fendercare Marine, a specialist ship-to-ship cargo transfer provider with more than 20 years of experience that performs approximately 2,800 ship-to-ship services each year.

-Months were spent preparing the operation.
-An exhaustive safety and environment (S&E) assessment was also carried out.
-The S&E department reviewed all the documentation related to the STS operation and created a comprehensive and detailed emergency response plan.
+This operation involved many months of preparation during which a comprehensive safety and environmental assessment (S&E) was carried out.
+The S&E department reviewed all documentation related to the operation and prepared a comprehensive and detailed emergency response plan.

-During the preparation period, the S&E team inspected and supervised the loading and unloading of the equipment on the support vessel.
-One S&E representative was also present on board the oil tanker and another on the support vessel throughout the operation.
+During the preparation work, the Safety and Environment team inspected and supervised the loading and unloading of equipment on the support vessel and during the operation, one representative of the S&E team was present on the tanker and one on the support vessel.